FrancesBW/bellamy/README.md

 * ```--tarformat FORMAT_FILENAME``` provide the format file for the target catalogue (see Formats section for guide).
 Default is detailed in Formats section.

-* ```--filesuffix SUFFIX``` provide desired suffix to be appended for all output files (except log).
+* ```--filesuffix SUFFIX``` provide desired suffix to be appended for all output files (except the log file).
 Note a '\_' will be added between default filename and suffix, so there is no need to include this in the suffix.
 Default is None.

+* ```--tarres TAR_RES``` provide a single value for the image resolution of the target catalogue

 ## Formats: